This season you can feel a little less guilty dropping crumbs off the table with our list of 10 holiday superfoods that will love your pets back.

 Mashed potatoes are not harmful to dogs as long as you avoid any harmful additives like cheese, spices, and additional seasonings.
 Potatoes are rich in vitamin C, vitamin B6, iron, and magnesium which support your dog’s immune system, nervous system, nutrient absorption, and more.
 However, if your dog has diabetes, potatoes may cause a spike in blood sugar and are not recommended.

 Carrots are a superfood you can always count on to be around during the holidays.
 They’re also a healthy, low maintenance treat for dogs.
 Carrots are low in calories and high in fiber and vitamins.
 And because they’re so crunchy, the mechanical action of chewing on carrots helps gently scrape plaque off your dog’s teeth.

 “As for how much is OK to feed, the 10% rule-of-thumb applies.
-Carrots, though healthier than many other dog treats, would still be considered supplemental to a dog’s balanced, regular diet,” Dr. J of Preventive Health said.
+Carrots, though healthier than many other dog treats, would still be considered supplemental to a dog’s balanced, regular diet,” Dr. Nicholas of Preventive Vet said.
 “So, all treats, carrots included, should ideally make up less than about 10% of a dog’s daily caloric intake.”